garv2401/SwiftChat/README.md

 # SwiftChat

-SwiftChat is a real-time chat application built using the MERN stack.
-It allows users to communicate seamlessly with each other, featuring advanced functionality such as AI chat, Google authentication, and enhanced security with JWT and cookies.
+SwiftChat is a real-time chat application which allows users to communicate seamlessly with each other, featuring advanced functionality such as AI chat, Google authentication, and enhanced security with JWT and cookies.

 ---